 From there, his reputation grew as more and more clients commissioned his work.
 Despite bespoke services costing upwards of US$31,000, he has carved out a niche for himself in a growing market using only the finest ingredients in the world.
 “I operate under the motto of ‘only the best will do’ and therefore use only the finest quality materials.
 Once you have smelled the finest of something, how could you ever go back down to something lesser?” he says.

-“To put it into context, a kilo of ambergris tincture costs me nearly £100,000 [US$123,500] to buy and it’s one of my favourite notes to use.
+“To put it into context, a kilo of ambergris tincture costs me nearly £100,000 [US$123,500] to buy and it’s one of my favorite notes to use.
 When it comes to perfume, nothing is spared … much to the chagrin of my finance team.
 But that part of the business is their problem!”

-Roja Parfums was founded in 2011 following the loss of Dove’s beloved mother, the realisation of his own mortality and the desire to create a lasting legacy.
+Roja Parfums was founded in 2011 following the loss of Dove’s beloved mother, the realization of his own mortality and the desire to create a lasting legacy.
 “It really turned my world upside down.
 But I was lucky to have the opportunity to throw myself into starting Roja Parfums and working through it by creating something that was a homage to her,” he reflects.
 “As such, Roja Parfums is an extremely personal brand and I feel as though that is what most of our clients really connect with.”

 Roja Parfums can now be found in 360 sales points across 65 countries, with the biggest markets in the US and the Middle East and a strong business domestically in Western Europe and online.